-The purpose of this notice is to advise you that the prescription drug coverage you have under the medical plans sponsored by Shelby County Schools is expected to pay out, on average, at least as much as the standard Medicare prescription drug coverage will pay in 2021.
-(This is known as "creditable coverage.")
+The purpose of this notice is to advise you that the prescription drug coverage listed below under the Memphis-Shelby County Schools medical plan are expected to pay out, on average, at least as much as the standard Medicare prescription drug coverage will pay in 2023.
+This is known as "creditable coverage."

 Why this is important.
-If you or a covered dependent are enrolled in any prescription drug coverage in 2021 and are, or become, covered by Medicare, you may decide to enroll in a Medicare prescription drug plan later and not be subject to a late enrollment penalty -- as long as you had creditable coverage within 63 days of your Medicare prescription drug plan enrollment.
+If you or your covered dependent(s) are enrolled in any prescription drug coverage during 2023 listed in this notice and are or become covered by Medicare, you may decide to enroll in a Medicare prescription drug plan later and not be subject to a late enrollment penalty - as long as you had creditable coverage within 63 days of your Medicare prescription drug plan enrollment.
 You should keep this notice with your important records.